Sums of squares of integer-multiple of an integral element on real bi-quadratic fields: Some Basics

-where $a_{ij} \in \mathcal{O}_K$\\ Every quadratic form $\mathbf{Q}(x_1,...,x_d)$ can be associated with a symmetric matrix as follows.
+where $a_{ij} \in \mathcal{O}_K$.\\ Every quadratic form $\mathbf{Q}(x_1,...,x_d)$ can be associated with a symmetric matrix as follows:

-We can denote the matrix by $\mathbf{A}$.
+We denote the matrix by $\mathbf{A}$.
 This matrix is called the Gram matrix associated with $\mathbf{Q}$.
-Then, $\mathbf{Q}$ is said to be \begin{itemize} \item positive, definite if $\mathbf{A}$ is a positive, definite matrix. \item Diagonal if $\mathbf{A}$ is a diagonal matrix. \item Universal if it represents all totally positive integers of $K$. \end{itemize} From here we can say, an element can be written as sum of integral squares if and only if the Gram matrix associated with its quadratic form is the identity matrix.
-For more details on quadratic form see also O'Mear's book \cite{OM}
+Then $\mathbf{Q}$ is said to be \begin{itemize} \item positive, definite if $\mathbf{A}$ is a positive, definite matrix, \item diagonal if $\mathbf{A}$ is a diagonal matrix, and, \item universal if it represents all totally positive integers of $K$. \end{itemize} Thus an element can be written as a sum of integral squares if and only if the Gram matrix associated with its quadratic form is the identity matrix.
+For more details on quadratic form see O'Mear's book \cite{OM}